Komalsai234/Hospital-Management-System/Database/readme.md

 | Medicine ID         | INT       | Unique identifier for each medicine    |
 | Quantity Available  | INT       | Stock quantity of the medicine         |
 | Last Restocked      | DATE      | Most recent restock date of the medicine|

+# MongoDB Database Structure and Schema for Hospital Management System

+## Overview

+This section outlines the database structure used in the Hospital Management System, focusing on the implementation of MongoDB and its GridFS feature.
+GridFS is crucial for managing large medical datasets, such as high-resolution images and comprehensive diagnostic reports.

+## GridFS Implementation

+GridFS in MongoDB addresses the challenges of storing files larger than the BSON document size limit (16MB).
+It enhances efficiency and scalability by splitting large files into smaller, manageable chunks.

+### Key Components of GridFS

+1. **fs.files Collection**
+   - Contains metadata for each file, including:
+     - `_id`: Unique identifier.
+     - `filename`: Name of the file.
+     - `uploadDate`: Date of file upload.

+2. **fs.chunks Collection**
+   - Stores the binary chunks of each file.
+   - Each chunk is linked to its parent file via a `files_id` field.

+This structure enables efficient data transfer and supports concurrent read/write operations, essential in hospital environments.

+## Schema Design for 'Lab Reports' Collection

+The 'lab reports' collection is a critical component of the database, structured as follows:

+- **Patient ID**: Foreign key linking to the patient ID in the SQL database.
+- **Tests**: Array of embedded documents, each representing an individual lab test, containing:
+  - `Test name`: Name of the lab test.
+  - `Test datetime`: Timestamp of the lab test administration.
+  - `File id`: Unique identifier for the file in GridFS.

+## Advantages in HMS

+The integration of GridFS streamlines the workflow in HMS by:
+- Facilitating the upload of large files without overburdening the network.
+- Allowing clinicians to access and download only necessary parts of a file, enhancing efficiency during patient consultations and treatment planning.
+-